-Wake Forest University has established an Audit and Compliance Office to oversee its Internal Audit and Compliance Program.
-The Audit and Compliance Officer is an independent and objective resource to review and evaluate compliance issues and is responsible for assuring the Board of Trustees, University President, administration, faculty, and staff that the University is striving to be in compliance with applicable laws, regulations, and procedures.
-If you wish to contact the Audit and Compliance Office, you may call, email or send a written report to:
+Wake Forest University has established a department of Audit and Compliance Services to implement its Audit and Compliance programs.
+The Chief Audit and Compliance Officer is an independent and objective resource to review and evaluate compliance issues and is responsible for assuring the Board of Trustees, University President, administration, faculty, and staff that the University is striving to be in compliance with applicable laws, regulations, and procedures.
+If you wish to contact Audit and Compliance Services, you may call, email or send a written report to:

 Wake Forest University

-If you prefer, you may contact the Hotline.
-The Hotline is your source for reporting suspected violations of laws, regulations, rules, policies, procedures, ethics, or any other information you feel uncomfortable reporting to your supervisor or faculty administrator.
-When you contact the Hotline, you may remain anonymous.
-Calls and reports submitted online will not be traced and no effort will be made to identify you.
+If you prefer, you may anonymously use the Hotline to report suspected violations of laws, regulations, rules, policies, procedures, ethics, or any other information you feel uncomfortable reporting to your supervisor or faculty administrator.
+When you contact the Hotline, you are anonymous.
+Calls and online reports cannot be traced and no effort will be made to identify you.
 The Hotline is administered by a third-party vendor, Navex.
-Information gathered from your report will be reported directly to the Audit and Compliance Office.
+Information gathered from your report will be provided directly to Audit and Compliance Services.
 Appropriate response regarding your call will be available through a later call to the Hotline.

 Resolving Compliance Concerns

-The University has a policy that individuals who, in good faith, report compliance concerns to supervisors, faculty administration, the Audit and Compliance Office, or the Hotline will not be subject to retaliation.
+The University has a policy that individuals who, in good faith, report compliance concerns to supervisors, faculty administration, Audit and Compliance Services, or the Hotline will not be subject to retaliation.

 The Design for Excellence was developed with deep regard for the University mission and our motto “Pro Humanitate”.
 Our shared values of integrity, fairness, and respect for all individuals were principles that led this process.
 Also, we understood that Wake Forest, like all universities, has its own unique culture, growing out of our heritage, our history, and our symbols.
 Within our University environment, we embrace our obligations and our responsibilities to abide by, and work in concert with, published laws and regulations.
 By doing so, we help to preserve the basic values of University life.